bubbletea-chat/bubbletea/README.md

     bt.run_server(echo_bot, port=8000, host="0.0.0.0")
 ```

-#### Step 2: Deploy with ngrok or Replit
+#### Step 2: Deploy with ngrok or Cloud Run

 Now make your bot accessible from the internet.
-Choose either ngrok for local development or Replit for instant cloud hosting.
-Both options are free and take less than a minute to set up.
+Choose either ngrok for local development or Cloud Run for production deployment with automatic CI/CD.

 **Option A: Deploy with ngrok (Local Development)**